-- Overall fall incidence for all patients being watched by AvaSys monitor techs.
+- Overall fall incidence for all patients being watched by AvaSure monitor staff.

 - Overall fall incidence for those enrolled for fall prevention, as well as the rate for those who did not fall.

-- Number of patients who had a fall prevented because of monitor technician‘s intervention.
+- Number of patients who had a fall prevented because of monitor staff‘s intervention.
 This is the true safety net – vigilance, action and response!

-- Monitor tech performance: The number of interventions/interactions with patients that resulted in a prevented adverse event.
+- Monitor staff performance: The number of interventions/interactions with patients that resulted in a prevented adverse event.

-- Timeliness of emergency response: The number of seconds for staff to arrive at the patient’s bedside following the monitor tech’s activation of the Stat Alert.
+- Timeliness of emergency response: The number of seconds for staff to arrive at the patient’s bedside following the monitor tech’s activation of the Stat alarm.

 For those using the new software and ORNA, please share with us your experience with measuring prevented adverse events.
 For those who are not, I have a simple question: What are you waiting for?